MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

-AfterWords will have security and data privacy on many aspects.
+AfterWords will have security and data privacy in many aspects.

 **Authentification**:

-Authentification will be done for every accounts.
+Authentification will be done for every account.
 They will need to register a username and a password to connect to their account.
-However, Password would be automatically generated for Clients and it would be transferred to them by email via undertakers.
+However, a password would be automatically generated for Clients and it would be transferred to them by email via undertakers.

 **Authorization**:

-Every roles will have different authorization on the application and database.
+Every role will have different authorization on the application and database.

 - Clients will only view data related to their account and will have access to the template and instance list.
-- Undertakers Admin will have access to very feature on the undertaker account and could access every client account they created.
+- Undertakers Admin will have access to every feature on the Undertaker account and can access every client account they created.
-- Undertakers Employees have fewer access on the undertaker account and can't modify profile or add/remove employee.
+- Undertakers Employees have less access to the undertaker account and can't modify their profile or add/remove employees.
 They could access every client account the company has created.
-- Administrators can view every client and undertakers profile.
-However, they cannot access employees account.
+- Administrators can view every client and undertaker's profile.
+However, they cannot access employees accounts.

 **Encryption**:

 All passwords will be encrypted.
 When an undertaker creates a new account for a mourner, they should not see the password.
-This one would be send directly via email to the mourner.
+This one would be sent directly via email to the mourner.

 ---